-A Guide To Wrongful Termination Claims And Your Legal Options
+A Guide To California Wrongful Termination Claims And Legal Options To Protect Your Employee Rights.

 Losing a job is a terrible experience for anyone, but losing a job because of wrongful termination is far worse.
 Your reputation, as well as your current and future financial security, are on the line.

 Wrongful Terminations are taken seriously in California.
 If you were unlawfully fired, you are entitled to compensation for your losses.
 You find the best California wrongful termination attorney near you by submitting your claim for review 24/7 with this form.

 California Wrongful Termination & The California Labor Law.

 It is illegal for an employer to illegally "discharge or terminate" employees under the California Fair Employment and Housing Act (FEHA).
 The California Family Rights Act (CFRA) and the New Parent Leave Act are two more legislation that may apply (NPLA).

 By "wrongful," is it usually implied that an employee is not hired, promoted, or terminated because of their protected class status based on: